 What are vaccination levels like in Bhutan?

 The vaccination campaign in Bhutan has been one of the most successful in the world.
 It was thoroughly planned out resulting in two timeframes in March and July for mass vaccination.
-This has meant that as of mid-October 76% of the Bhutanese population has received one dose of a vaccine and 65% of the population are fully vaccinated (we suspect the numbers are higher but there is often a month-long lag when getting vaccine information from Bhutan).
+This has meant that as of early January 2022 77% of the Bhutanese population has received one dose of a vaccine and 74% of the population are fully vaccinated (we suspect the numbers are higher but there is often a month-long lag when getting vaccine information from Bhutan).
 The country has also started a booster campaign initially aimed at the elderly and those with underlying conditions.

 Do I need to be fully vaccinated to get into Bhutan?

 No, you don’t need to be fully vaccinated but either way, you have to quarantine.
 It is 14 days for fully vaccinated travellers and 21 days for non-vaccinated travellers.

 What tests do I have to take to get into Bhutan?

 You have to show proof of an RTPCR Negative report from a certified laboratory that was done within 72 hours before departure to Bhutan.
 Beyond that, there are no tests currently as you need to quarantine as per the above information.

 Do I have to quarantine on arrival in Bhutan?

 Yes, you do need to quarantine on arrival in Bhutan – 14 days quarantine for fully vaccinated travellers and 21 days quarantine for non vaccinated travellers.
 You quarantine in government assigned hotels.

 Do I have to wear a mask in Bhutan?